openvinotoolkit/model_server/docs/mediapipe.md

 While models are defined in section `model_config_list`, graphs are configured in the `mediapipe_config_list` section.

 When the mediapipe graphs artifacts are packaged like presented above, configuring the OpenVINO Model Server is very easy.
-Just a `config.json` needs to be prepared list all the graphs for deployments:
+Just a `config.json` needs to be prepared with a list of all the graphs to be deployed:
 ```json
 {
     "model_config_list": [],